MikeHopley/ftl-ships-strategy/index.md

 Consider visiting an early store: selling Titanium System Casing gets you 25 scrap closer to cloaking-3 (which costs 40).
 Shields cost 120.

 Auto-assaults (which have drones) no longer appear in sector 1, so jumping to nebula beacons is safer (but still bad, because you can’t use the sensors trick).
 This also greatly reduces the chance of facing drones at suns: sun fights are 50% split between auto-ships and pirates, and the pirate ship is a random layout.

+Bear in mind that hacking is defeated by defence drones.
+Enemies in sector 3 can have up to 5 power in drones, so you could fight an enemy with offensive drones and two shields that you cannot hack!

 ## Stealth C